De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

 With the vevs of the moduli in (\refeq{eq:solz_corrected}--\refeq{eq:soltaus_corrected}), we can compute the vacuum energy given by the potential $V$ at the minimum, and look at the effect of each correction.
 We can write it as (see \eqref{eq:Vmin})

 with $\rho$ defined as

 where

 The first line reproduces the leading order result \eqref{eq:Vmin} and requires $\alpha > 1$ provided all corrections can be safely neglected.
 The correction terms in the second and third lines are suppressed by the same factors as in the strongly-warped case.
 In particular, the terms $\{\Clogs,\Cxi\}$ appear unsuppressed and are thus the most dangerous.
-On the other hand the corrections $\{\CKKb,\Ccon\}$ are suppressed by factors of $\zeta,g_s\ll 1$ and $\V,g_s M\gg 1$, suggesting that they will not be among the most dangerous for the solution.
+On the other hand the $\{\CKKb\}$ correction is suppressed by factors of $\zeta,g_s\ll 1$ and $\V\gg 1$, suggesting that it will not be among the most dangerous for the solution.

 Note that the non-perturbative no-scale behaviour \cite{Junghans:2022exo} is manifesting itself in the way the factors $\{\Cflux,\CF\}$ are suppressed relative to the leading LVS solution in $\rho$ compared to their suppression in the off-shell potential, \eqref{eq:CF} and \eqref{eq:Cflux} respectively, having acquired a $1/g_s$ enhancement in the vacuum energy (see discussion below).
 It is also worth pointing out that the unsuppressed corrections $\{\Clogs,\Cxi,\Cxii\}$ are independent of the presence of the conifold modulus and the brane --- these are potentially dangerous corrections even for pure LVS.